Salkantay Wilderness Trek to Machu ïcchu 4 Days | TreXperience

 Incachiriaska high andean lake in Salkantay Trek | TreXperience

-If you want a real wilderness Salkantay experience, away from the busy main route, this 4-day off-the-beaten-path trek is for you.
-In just four days, you’ll hike deep into the remote Andes, see the bright turquoise Humantay Lake, camp under big mountain skies, and stand face-to-face with Salkantay Mountain.
+If you want a wilder way to reach Machu Picchu, away from the busy main Salkantay route, this 4-day off-the-beaten-path trek is made for you.
+In just four days, you will hike deep into the remote Andes, visit the bright turquoise Humantay Lake, sleep under big mountain skies at Salka Glamp, and walk beside the powerful beauty of Salkantay Mountain.

 Overview: Remote Wilderness Route to Machu Picchu

 This is not the standard Salkantay trail.
-This is the off-the-beaten-path, wilderness route, built for travelers who want quieter paths, bigger nature, and a more remote feeling day after day.
+This is the off-the-beaten-path wilderness route, designed for travelers who want quieter trails, bigger landscapes, hidden Inca history, and a more remote feeling from the first day to the last.

-• Sleep at Salka Glamp with unforgettable wilderness views of Salkantay
+• Day 1: Hike to Humantay Lake and spend the night at Salka Glamp with incredible views of the Salkantay wilderness.

 Wilderness Salkantay Trek at a Glance